sparkfabrik/company-playbook/content/resources/seniority-acc-cne-practitioner.md

 </span>

-* You learn new, useful skills, taking advantage of any opportunity, balancing possible negative impacts on your duties.
+* You collaborate on the improvement and optimization of tools and infrastructures, based on your skills, aspirations, and training goals.

 <span class='score only-print'>